 Best restaurant views on the island are at Ca’s Patro March.
 OUTFIT DETAILS: Fortunate One Store dress, linked here.

-Fresh sea bream at Kingfisher.
+Fresh sea bream at Kingfisher, and Asian fusion at Restaurant Nama.

 Golden Hour at Restaurant Nama.

-Delish breakfast at Rawcoco Green Bar.
+Ambiance at Cassai Gran Cafe, a breakfast at Rawcoco Green Bar.

 A car is a must on Mallorca.
 The driving distances are long.
 For example, it’s more than an hour on the road to get from the village of Valldemossa to Cala Llombards.
 Everywhere you’re gonna want to visit is just easier to reach with a car.
 All the major car brands have rental counters at the airport.
 I rented from Avis and Hertz, and both were great.